 The term annuals is used frequently in the green industry and those with some general flower knowledge.
 Many refer to annuals as just the flowers they are excited to plant in the summer here in Northern Michigan.
 Annuals complete their entire ‘life cycle’ in one growing season.
 They are seeded, flower, and then die completely.
 These flowers do not come back year after year.
 The word annual literally means yearly–but this does NOT mean they come back year after year!
 Surprisingly, many of the plants we think of as annuals are actually only ‘annuals’ because we have a long frigid winter season!
+Annuals can be planted in the ground or in container gardens.
 Some true annuals no matter where they are planted are sunflowers and marigolds!

 What is a perennial?